Releases and Versioning¶

 release-prepare/v$Major.$Minor.$PatchRoughly every one to two weeks the current state of

 for each \(k = 1, \ldots, N-1\) do a full deployment with OpenStack release \(V_k\) and upgrade it to release \(V_{k+1}\).
-The installation must pass a full Tempest test.
+The installation must pass the integration-test checks.

 This pre-release version should already be stable enough that it is usable for non-prod use cases.
+Also testing the yaook release upgrade from release-prepare version \(R-1\) is upgraded to version \(R\) should be added.

 stableThe